devlinzhou/deterministic_float/README.md

 ## deterministic_float
- * deterministic float, soft float
+ * Deterministic float, soft float
  * Fast soft float for deterministic computing, That you can make deterministic physics engine、pathfind、AI engine by use my GFloat.
 ## IEEE-754 & My GFloat